Kruithne/Akkoro/README.md

 ```

 ## Global API Function List

-#### ShowError(`string` message)
-Triggers an error, displayed in an dialog box.
-Script execution is paused until the dialog box is closed.

 #### SetStatus(`string` message)
 Set the status message which appears beside the script name on the listing UI.